RJBeetel3/mimic3_analysis/README.md

 These notebooks will generate the selected features and corresponding scores.
 The order in which they are run is not important

+### Training, Testing and Optimizing Classifiers
 To complete feature selection and to train, test and optimize classifiers, run all code in:

 * ICU_MORTALITY_FIRST24.ipynb

-**As mentioned above, the code for optimizing classifiers can be bypassed by skipping those blocks and importing optimized classifier data in a code block below.
-The optimization code blocks and the code for reading in the previously exported data are indicated clearly in comments **
+**Note: While the code block that optimizes the rest of the candidate classifiers can be run in a reasonable amount of time, the block that optimizes the SVC classifier takes a VERY long time.
+Optimized classifiers, optimized parameters and classifier scores were exported using pickle.dump to Optimized_Classifiers.txt.
+Code for reading in the optimized classifier info can be found, commented out below the optimization blocks.
+If one were interested in saving time, one might skip the optimization code and simply upload the optimized classifier data.**

 The output files from the pre-processing stages are included in the repository so one could begin directly with the ICU_MORTALITY_FIRST24.ipynb file